 - Having the septic inspected.
 Be prepared, but don't pump the tank unless your inspector tells you to.
 If your system is older, address the issues before they derail a transaction.
 If there is a problem, it is better to know about it in advance than to have the buyer's inspector find it.
 Either way, it will certainly be found and need to be dealt with.
 Septic repair companies are often willing to wait until the closing for payment, if your attorney will draft a letter promising payment from closing funds.

-- Take care of under-ground storage tanks.
-If you have a underground oil tank, be aware that most buyers will not be able to get a mortgage on your property, nor will they be able to get affordable home insurance.
+- Take care of underground storage tanks.
+If you have an underground oil tank, be aware that most buyers will not be able to get a mortgage on your property, nor will they be able to get affordable home insurance.
 If you have an insurance program on your underground tank, the situation may be different.
 This work can take a month or more and it is better to address this before a closing needs to be delayed.
-Quite possible a buyer may not be able to wait for a delayed closings, a contract might need to be cancelled and your home put back on the market.
+Quite possible a buyer may not be able to wait for a delayed closing, a contract might need to be canceled and your home put back on the market.